 - Aren’t too salty or spicy because those foods increase water consumption

-If you’re storing food in the aftermath a disaster, make sure you check expiration dates and replace the food once that date has passed.
+If you’re storing food in the aftermath a disaster, make sure you check expiration dates and replace the food once that date has past.
 The ideal location for storing food is in a cool, dry place with temperatures between 40 and 70 degrees Fahrenheit.
 Make sure you keep food away from petroleum products, rodents and insects.
 You also need to keep utensils and a cooking area like a charcoal grill which must be used outside of the storage container.

 If you’re dealing with the aftermath of a fire, it’s important that you check with the fire department to make certain you can re-enter the building, according to ready.gov.
 You should contact a relief agency such as the Red Cross if you need temporary housing and you should contact your insurance company to be instructed on conducting inventory.
 Don’t throw away your damaged goods until that inventory is conducted and also make certain to locate your valuable documents and records like, deeds and contracts, and store them for when they might be needed.